for-ai/rl/JOSS/paper.md

 # Related Work

 There are currently various implementations available for reinforcement learning codebase like OpenAI baselines`@dhariwal:2017`,  Stable baselines `@hill2019`, Tensorforce`@schaarschmidt:2017`, Ray rllib`@liang:2017`, Intel Coach`@caspi:2017`, Keras-RL `@kerasrl:2019`, Dopamine baselines `@castro:2018` and TF-Agents `@guadarramatf`.
-Ray rllib `@liang:2017` is amongst the strongest of existing RL frameworks, supporting; distributed operations, TensorFlow`@abadi:2016`, PyTorch and multi-agent reinforcement learning (MARL).
+Ray rllib `@liang:2017` is amongst the strongest of existing RL frameworks, supporting; distributed operations, TensorFlow`@abadi:2016`, PyTorch`@paszke:2017` and multi-agent reinforcement learning (MARL).
 Unlike Ray rllib, we choose to focus on Tensorflow support, allowing us to integrate specific framework visulisation and experiment tracking into our codeabse.
 Ontop of this, we are developing a Kuberenetes script for MacOS and Linux users to connect to any cloud computing platform, such as Google TPU’s, Amazon AWS etc. Most other frameworks are plagued with problems like usability issues (difficult to get started and increment over), very little modularity in code (no/ little hierarchy and code reuse), no asynchronous training support, weak support for TensorBoard logging and so on.
 All these problems are solved by our project, which is a generic codebase built for reinforcement learning (RL) research in Tensorflow`@schaarschmidt:2017`, with popular RL agents pre-implemented as well as integration with OpenAI Gym`@brockman:2016` environment focusing on quick prototyping and visualization.

 Deep Reinforcement Learning
 Reinforcement learning refers to a paradigm in artificial intelligence where an agent performs a sequence of actions in an environment to maximize rewards`@sutton:1998`.
 It is in many ways more general and challenging than supervised learning since it requires no labels to train on; instead, the agent interacts continuously with the environment, gathering more and more data and guiding its own learning process.